 The cloud is only continuing to evolve

-Why should an organization be paying seat licenses when the costs associated with having the machines do all the work is associated with when and how often they are used?
+Why should an organization be paying seat licenses when the costs associated with having the machines do all the work are associated with when and how often they are used?
 Think about it...
-In order for AI to help aid organizations in their quest to provide better customer service, they are going to need to store more and more data for their machine learning algorithms to better understand their customers behavior and needs.
-So the value metric businesses are going to associate with AI driven customer care is actually based on how often these applications are used.
+In order for AI to help aid organizations in their quest to provide better customer service, they are going to need to store more and more data for their machine learning algorithms to better understand their customer's behavior and needs.
+So the value metric businesses are going to associate with AI-driven customer care is actually based on how often these applications are used.

 Maybe Amazon is just that smart and is already starting to price for what is inevitable.
 To learn more about usage-based billing and how to prepare yourself for what's coming next, click below to speak with a member of our team.